Texture mapping: Baking

 As an optimization, it is possible to render detail from a complex, high-resolution model or expensive process (such as global illumination) into a surface texture (possibly on a low-resolution model).
-Baking is also known as render mapping.
-This technique is most commonly used for light maps, but may also be used to generate normal maps and displacement maps.
+This technique is called baking (or render mapping) and is most commonly used for light maps, but may also be used to generate normal maps and displacement maps.
 Some computer games (e.g. Messiah) have used this technique.
-The original Quake software engine used on-the-fly baking to combine light maps and colour maps ("surface caching").
+The original Quake software engine used on-the-fly baking to combine light maps and colour maps in a process called surface caching.

 Baking can be used as a form of level of detail generation, where a complex scene with many different elements and materials may be approximated by a single element with a single texture, which is then algorithmically reduced for lower rendering cost and fewer drawcalls.
 It is also used to take high-detail models from 3D sculpting software and point cloud scanning and approximate them with meshes more suitable for realtime rendering.

 Rasterisation algorithms

 Various techniques have evolved in software and hardware implementations.
-Each offers different trade-offs in precision, versatility and performance.
+Each offers different trade-offs in precision, versatility, and performance.